umbralcalc/logsplorer/README.md

 # learnadex

-The 'learnadex' builds on the capabilities and framework provided by the [stochadex package](https://github.com/umbralcalc/stochadex) to enable online learning and provides approximate inference tools for any stochastic simulation.
+The 'learnadex' builds on the capabilities and framework provided by the [stochadex package](https://github.com/umbralcalc/stochadex) to enable online learning in a particular way.
+The stochadex does this already so this is more of an experimental bit of code...

-## Need more context and documentation?

-The design, development, implementation details behind and practical documentation for the 'learnadex' can all be found in **Part 1** of this very delightful book: [Worlds of Observation](https://umbralcalc.github.io/worlds-of-observation/).

 ## Building and running the binary